jlinoff/pam/README.md

 One way to use topics is to keep records related by a topic in separate files.
 For example, you could define a "`recipes.txt`" file for all of your recipe records (topic: _"recipes"_ or _"stuff to cook"_) and an "`accounts.txt`" for your account records (topic: _"accounts"_).

 Or, you could completely disregard organizing by topics and put all of your records into a single file like "`myrecords.txt`".

 Note the use of the "`.txt`" extension in the previous paragraph.
 Although the "`.pam`" file extension is supported for record files and it works on laptops.
-It does not always work on mobile devices so a records file named "`myrecords.pam`" would not be readable by the mobile browser.
-I recommend using the "`.txt`" for all record files.
+It does not always work on mobile devices so a records file named "`myrecords.pam`" might not be readable by the mobile browser.
+I recommend using the "`.txt`" for all record files for maximum portability.

 Topics are also discussed briefly at the end of the [Reason 2: Record Model](#record-model-summary))